 In 2021, 432,985 tourist arrivals were recorded, or 10.8% of the national total, and 1,381,850 overnight stays, or 12.3% of the national total.
 The large majority of tourists in the region were domestic, with foreign arrivals accounting for around a quarter.
 The severe material deprivation rate was the highest among regions (4.2%).
 People in this region were less satisfied with their life on average.
 They assessed satisfaction with their lives with the score of 7.5 out of 10.

-In 2019, the employment rate in the Savinjska statistical region was only slightly above the national average.
-The difference between the employment rate for men (71.5%) and women (61.4%) was more than 10 percentage points.
-The share of persons in employment working outside the region of residence was among the lowest.
-It was 18.7%.
-In 2019, just over 22,300 enterprises operated here; each employed on average 4.7 people.
-Average monthly net earnings in the Savinjska region in 2019 amounted to EUR 1,043, which was approximately EUR 90 less than the national average.
-The region generated more than 11% of the national GDP and thus ranked third among the statistical regions.
-44% of the regional gross value added was generated by industry.
-64% of wastewater in the region was treated before discharge from the sewage system.
-Lower shares were recorded in Goriška and Osrednjeslovenska (63% and 53%, respectively).
-Each household in the region was supplied on average 41.3 m3 of water from the public water supply, ranking the region second in terms of public water supply.
+In 2021, the employment rate in the Savinjska statistical region was at 68.4% the fifth highest and above the national average (66.7%).
+The difference between the employment rate for men (72.8%) and women (63.4%) was more than 9 percentage points.
+The share of persons in employment working outside the region of residence (20.5%) was among the lowest.
+In 2021, almost 23,300 enterprises operated here; each employed on average 4.6 people.
+Average monthly net earnings in Savinjska in 2021 amounted to EUR 1,161, which was approximately EUR 109 less than the national average.
+The region generated 10.9% of the national GDP and thus ranked third among the statistical regions.
+60.3% of wastewater in the region was treated before discharge from the sewage system.
+A lower share was recorded only in Osrednjeslovenska.
+Each household in the region was supplied on average 42.7 m3 of water from the public water supply, ranking the region second in terms of public water supply.